grum-tez/archetype-docs/docs/reference/declarations/external-contract.md

 ## Entrypoint

-External contract's entrypoints can be used without specifying their signature.
+External contract's [entrypoints](/docs/reference/declarations/entrypoint) can be used without specifying their signature, as it is required by the [transfer](/docs/reference/instructions/operation#transfer) instruction when only the contract address available.

 The imported contract handler is passed the contract address, followed by the entrypoint name as illustrated in the following example.
 Consider the `register` entry declaration in `somecontract.arl`:

 ```archetype title="somecontract.arl"
 archetype somecontract